So you had a cesarean the first time around, but want to try for a vaginal delivery? Is it possible and, more importantly, is it safe?

 Consider practicing the following points.

-To move forward, this is critical!
-You want to let go of any trauma, sadness, disappointment and grief as this can flavor your current pregnancy and birth.
-Join support groups, talk to a counselor, pray to God (if that’s your thing) and make peace with yourself.
-This will help you look forward to your next birth with expectancy, hope and excitement.
+To move forward, you want to let go of any trauma, sadness, disappointment, and grief.
+This can flavor your current pregnancy and birth.
+Join support groups, talk to a counselor, pray to God (if that’s your thing), and make peace with yourself.
+This will help you look forward to your next birth with expectancy, hope, and excitement.

 Once you’ve dealt with your emotions, you need to commit to a VBAC.
-It might sound weird but by committing to a VBAC, you will set yourself up for success.
+By committing to a VBAC, you will set yourself up for success.
 Don’t let doubt, fear or peer pressure sway you.
 You need to keep your mind focused and positive.
 As part of this, you want to steer clear any negativity around birth.
-If your parents, siblings, and friends try to discourage you from a VBAC, do not discuss with them.n the end, this is your body, and your decision.
+If your parents, siblings, and friends try to discourage you from a VBAC, do not discuss with them.
 It certainly helps to have their support, but you are the one who needs to believe that you can do this.

 It’s important to have your spouse or partner onboard, since they can play a critical role in your emotional, physical, and spiritual support.
 If they are resistant to the idea, present them with the facts.
 Speak about the safety of VBACs, as this is usually their chief concern.
-If necessary, make an appointment with a knowledgable midwife you can talk with your partner about your concerns.
+If necessary, make an appointment with a knowledgable midwife who can talk with your partner about their concerns.

 You also want to read birth stories of moms who’ve had a successful VBAC daily.
 Join a support group.
 Listen to birth affirmations.
 Visualize having a successful VBAC.
-(See resources below.)
 All of this will serve you well for your VBAC.

 You can then be certain why the cesarean occurred, what type of scar you have, and any other pertinent information.
 This will empower your decision for a VBAC and arm you will all the information you need to know if you run into any resistance.